Overview

 WEM was one of the first major companies in the UK to offer commercial fuzz boxes, and based on the number of surviving examples (and despite being a relatively crude-sounding two-transistor design) the WEM Rush Pep Box seems to have sold reasonably well between 1965 and 1967.
 By the late 1960s, however, WEM went on to offer a far more sophisticated fuzz box, in the form of the Project V.

-The origins of the Project V may be found, at least conceptually, in the WEM ‘Fifth man’ guitar (which was advertised in a 1967 Bell catalogue) and featured recognisable controls for the ‘drive’ and ‘edge’ of the Project IV effect.
+The origins of the Project V may be found (at least conceptually) in the WEM ‘Fifth man’ guitar.
+The ‘Fifth man’ was advertised in a 1967 Bell catalogue, and it featured similar controls for the ‘drive’ and ‘edge’ of its Project IV effect.
 Whether the electronic circuit of the Project V fuzz box is similar to that in the ‘Fifth man’s’ Project IV feature is unknown.

 Early examples of the Project V date to 1968, but date codes on parts inside pedals alone aren’t sufficient for ascertaining when production began, because the Project V was not advertised until the following year.
 Most surviving examples feature potentiometers dating to 1969.
 Pictured above are a pair of early advertisements for the WEM Project V printed in 1969.